ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | ## Getting Started
 |
 | <video-section src="https://www.youtube.com/embed/KS-wg5zfCXc" title="Getting Started Video Tutorial">
-|     In this article, we will walk you through the necessary steps to add ag-Grid to an existing JavaScript
+|     In this article, we will walk you through the necessary steps to add AG Grid to an existing JavaScript
 |     project, and configure some of the essential features of it.
 We will show you some of the fundamentals
 |     of the grid (passing properties, using the API, etc).
 | </video-section>